mimanshu-maheshwari/mimanshu-maheshwari/README.md

 ### Hi there 👋

 I'm Mimanshu Maheshwari, just a curious coder.
 I like to learn and implement all kinds of things.
 Although I'm a full stack developer for Java Spring and Angular.
 I like to work on other things too.
 Currently I'm learning and enjoying rust.
-Currently I'm learning Gen AI and the repo is [temp-x-rs](https://github.com/mimanshu-maheshwari/temp-x-rs/) a document template extractor in rust.
+Currently I'm learning Gen AI and the repo is [feoho-nn](https://github.com/mimanshu-maheshwari/feoho-nn/) a neural network framework in rust.

 Most recent repo is [Ahsah](https://github.com/mimanshu-maheshwari/ahsah) a implementation of SHA 256/512 algorithm.
+[1🐝🏎](https://github.com/mimanshu-maheshwari/1brc-mm) my solution to one billion row challenge in rust.

-Do check it out.
+Do check these out.

 - 🌱 I’m currently learning rust, Gen AI and ML.
 - 💬 Ask me about anything, I don't know much but I'd still love to discuss.